If we think about it, there are tons of things we can DIY. But we often choose not to.

 Dilemma #3 – How much is your time worth?

-As a business owner, designing your own website shouldn’t be your priority.
-Besides the time and money you’re spending to set up the tools, how much more time are you willing to put towards optimizing your website to make sure it looks professional, engaging and it converts?
+Designing your website shouldn’t be your priority as a business owner.
+Besides the time and money you’re wasting to set up the tools, how much more time are you willing to spend in order to optimize your website to make sure it looks professional, engaging, and converts?
 Setting up a website is just the first step.
 Directing traffic to a website that isn’t optimized is a waste of time and money.

-Cost: Amount of hours spent trying to master a skill you don’t need x Your Hourly Rate (or as much as you think your time is worth)
+Cost: Number of hours spent trying to master a skill you don’t need x Your Hourly Rate (or as much as you think your time is worth)

 Cost of hiring a professional to move or redesign and rebuild your website completely (ranging from $1k-20k)

 Having a low budget is not always why some business owners might want to try the DIY route.
 The truth is, we often want things our own way.

 So how can you better control all the aspects of your website than building it yourself?
 Well, there are many things wrong with this type of thinking.
 Doing it yourself or hiring someone to do it exactly the way you want might represent the same risk.
 Your website needs to consider your business values, of course, but most of all, it needs to cater to your users.
 Your target audience plays a significant role, and it’s the job of a professional web designer to assist you and guide you towards the best outcome to serve your user needs.